New Submission Fees

 - File format: All papers must be in PDF format and submitted electronically.

 - Title page: Refereeing at The Journal of Finance (JF) is single-blind.
-The first page of your paper should be a title page containing the title of the manuscript, the names of the authors, and an abstract of not more than 100 words.
+The first page of your paper should be a title page that includes the names of the authors, the title of the manuscript, and an abstract of not more than 100 words.
+Designation of a corresponding author is not required at the initial submission stage, but will be required in the final version if the paper gets accepted.

 Code sharing policy: If your paper is accepted for publication, the code used to produce the paper’s results must be submitted with the final version of the paper and will be made available in the Supplementary Information section of the online version of the article.
 Please see the Code Sharing Policy and Code Sharing Policy FAQ for further explanations.
 By submitting to the JF, the authors agree to comply with this policy.
 Requests for exemption must be made in the cover letter to the editor at the time of the first submission.